flipcoder/singlefile/README.md

 Now that you know the anatomy of a singlefile app, run `./basic-example.ls` and open `localhost:3000` in your browser.

-You should see Hellow World and if you open the F12 developer console you'll see "client" which was printed by our client code.
+You should see "Hello World" and if you open the F12 developer console you'll see "client" which was printed by our client code.

 You can also run singlefile apps by running: